SilentRhetoric/solid-algo-wallets/README.md

 ## Design Decisions

 The solid-algo-wallets library was designed in an opinionated way.
-These are some of the key design decisions and the rationale behind them.
+The following are some of the design decisions and the rationale behind them.

 ### Signing Interface